 The Cold Pod: We’ve used this cold plunge tub and think it’s a worthy contender for anyone looking for an ultra-budget option sans chillers and filters.
 However, it’s not inflatable.
 This is designed more like a pop-up tent.

-Redwood Outdoors Yukon Tub: This inflatable cold plunge tub did not make it on this roundup for two reasons.
-First, it’s soon to be discontinued.
-Second, this tub doesn’t hold its shape unless you drain the water out every 48 hours.
-That means the tub literally buckles in the middle if you don’t fully drain it after a day or two.
+Redwood Outdoors Yukon Tub: This tub doesn’t hold its shape unless you drain the water out every 48 hours, meaning that the tub will buckle in the middle if you don’t fully drain it after a day or two.
+However, the main reason the Yukon didn’t make the list is because it was recently discontinued.

 How We Picked and Tested the Best Cold Plunge Tub